Prepare and load your own data

 The following sections walk you through the process of setting up your data.

-Before you start: Identify your statistical variables
+Step 1: Identify your statistical variables

 Your data undoubtedly contains metrics and observed values.
 In Data Commons, the metrics themselves are known as statistical variables, and the time series data, or values over time, are known as observations.
 While observations are always numeric, statistical variables must be defined as nodes in the Data Commons knowledge graph.